 Introduction

-Across Latin America, we are living through a profound transformation.
-Artificial Intelligence (AI) is no longer an abstract concept reserved for Silicon Valley or academic labs; it is quietly but powerfully reshaping how millions of people in our region work, learn, and earn a living.
-From Mexico’s manufacturing hubs to Brazil’s fintech industry, from Colombia’s customer service centers to Argentina’s creative studios, AI is redefining what work means and what it will mean in the coming decade.
+In Latin America, a dramatic change is taking place in our lifetime.
+Artificial Intelligence (AI) is not a distant vision confined to Silicon Valley or research institutions; it is already quietly but profoundly impacting how our millions of people in this region work, learn, and make a living.
+In Mexico’s factories, in Brazil’s fintech sector, in Colombia’s service centers, and in Argentina’s creative enterprises, AI is transforming work and what this will mean in the next decade.

-For the first time in decades, technology is not just changing the tools we use—it is changing the very structure of our economies.
-According to the World Economic Forum, over 84% of companies in Latin America plan to invest in upskilling their workforce to keep up with the rapid integration of AI and automation.
-The message is clear: AI will not simply replace jobs, but it will redefine them.
-Yet the real question for us, as Latin Americans, is whether this revolution will close long-standing gaps—or make them wider.
+For the first time in many decades, technology is no longer a matter of transforming our tools but transforming our economies.
+As stated in the World Economic Forum, over 84% of firms in Latin America are set to invest in up skilling their human capital in order to keep pace with the pace of assimilation of AI and automation.
+The truth is abundantly clear: AI will not displace work but will redefine work.
+However, it is up to us, Latin Americans, to answer a much different question: Will this revolution widen or bridge our divides?

 A new landscape of work